 There are different types of leases, including the capital lease, sale leaseback, TRAC lease, and others.

 So why consider leasing?
-There are many benefits to doing so over purchasing equipment.
+There are many benefits of leasing over purchasing equipment.

 Conserve Working Capital